Pttn/rieMiner/README.md

 * Refresh : refresh rate of the stats in seconds.
 0 to disable them; will only notify when a k-tuple or share (k >= Tuples option value if solo mining) is found, or when the network finds a block.
 Default: 30;
 * TestDiff : only for Benchmark, sets the testing difficulty (must be from 265 to 32767).
 Default: 1600;
 * TestTime : only for Benchmark, sets the testing duration in s.
 0 for no time limit.
 Default: 0;
 * Test3t : only for Benchmark, stops testing after finding this number of 3-tuples.
 0 for no limit.
-Default: 1000.
+Default: 1000;
+* TCFile : Tuples Counts filename, in which rieMiner will save for each difficulty the number of tuples found.
+Note that there must never be more than one rieMiner instance using the same file.
+Default: None (special value that disables this feature).

 You can finally run the newly created rieMiner executable using